These terms no longer apply as of January 2023.

-On 1 July 2022 we are merging Revolut Payments UAB to Revolut Bank UAB.
-This version of our terms will apply from 1 July 2022.
-If you would like to see the terms that apply until 1 July 2022, please click here.
+On 1 July 2022 we have merged Revolut Payments UAB to Revolut Bank UAB.
+This version of our terms applied from 1 July 2022.
+If you would like to see the terms that applied until 1 July 2022, please click here.

 1. Why this information is important

 This document sets out the terms and conditions for your Demand Deposit Account and its related services.
 It also sets out other important things that you need to know.

 - you, the Demand Deposit Account holder; and

 We call this agreement the Demand Deposit Terms.
 This agreement is indefinite.
 It means that it is valid until you or we end it.

 These Demand Deposit Terms are entered into by means of distance communication.

 You agree that these Demand Deposit Terms and any other communications between us, will be in English.
 We will try our best to respond to you in your preferred language, but we reserve the right to respond in English.